Sckab/nvim/README.md

 # NVIM CONFIG

-This is my personal nvim config, it uses the leggendary one dark pro theme.
+This is my personal nvim config, it uses the leggendary one dark pro theme + kanagawa.
 It has auto completition, auto-formatting, and a bunch of other cool things!

 Those are the language supported: